 The urban living zone applies to most of the area intended for urban development in the UDA.
-The majority of the zone is intended to be developed as urban and suburban neighbourhoods focused on identifiable and accessible centres and comprising of a mix of residential development including houses, multiple residential and other residential and live work opportunities through home based business.
+The majority of the zone is intended to be developed as neighbourhoods focused on identifiable and accessible centres and comprising a mix of residential development including houses, multiple residential and other residential and live work opportunities through home based business.

-The urban living zone is also intended to accommodate a wide range of other non-residential activities.
-These other activities include:
+The urban living zone is also intended to accommodate a wide range of other non-residential uses.

+These other uses include:

-- " district centres and neighbourhood centres - " a community greenspace network comprising parks, environmental areas and open space corridors along waterways - " local employment areas such as small scale industry and business areas (e.g. service/trade clusters) and local shops - " specific facilities and institutions such as educational establishments, child care centres and community facilities.
+- " district centres and neighbourhood centres - a community greenspace network comprising parks, environmental areas, significant tracts of koala habitat and open space corridors along waterways - " local employment areas such as small scale industry and business areas and local shops - " specific facilities and institutions such as educational establishments, child care centres and community facilities.